hackclub/hackclub/workshops/seven_segment_display/README.md

 Have you ever made a dice using electronics?
 This workshop will create a virtual dice that displays a random number between 1 and 6.
 You can use this project for your next board game.

-We will learn about the a Seven Segment Display Interface works.
+We will learn how the Seven Segment Display Interface for Arduino works.

 Here you can find the whole working model.